12 Best Documentation Examples (Expert Picks)

 Excellent Customer Service: The Heroic KB team is always willing and quick to help in case you run into any issues.

-As a WordPress user, of course, you can simply add articles as blog posts.
-But using a specific KB plugin has a number of advantages.
-It makes it much easier to manage your documentation, and for your users to search documentation separately from your other content.
+Heroic KB makes it much easier to manage your documentation, and for your users to search documentation separately from your other content.